Partial Causal Structure Learning for Valid Selective Conformal Inference under Interventions

 However, the marginal coverage guarantee of standard CP can be loose when the data exhibit heterogeneity.
 In many scientific applications, data are generated under multiple interventions or environments, and exchangeability holds \emph{only within} certain subsets of these conditions.
 If we can identify such subsets, \emph{selective} (or \emph{Mondrian}) calibration \citep{vovk2012conditional,bostrom2021mondrian} provides the same coverage guarantee but with prediction sets that are often substantially tighter, because calibration is restricted to the relevant stratum.

-\paragraph{Motivating application: gene perturbation experiments.} Single-cell perturbation screens such as Perturb-seq \citep{dixit2016perturbseq,replogle2022genomewide} now routinely profile the transcriptional consequences of hundreds to thousands of genetic interventions (e.g., CRISPRi knockdowns) in a single experiment.
+\textbf{Motivating application: gene perturbation experiments.} Single-cell perturbation screens such as Perturb-seq \citep{dixit2016perturbseq,replogle2022genomewide} now routinely profile the transcriptional consequences of hundreds to thousands of genetic interventions (e.g., CRISPRi knockdowns) in a single experiment.
 A central scientific question is: for a given target gene $i$, which interventions affect its expression and by how much?
 Under a causal model, intervening on gene $a$ changes the distribution of gene $i$ if and only if $i$ is a causal descendant of $a$ in the gene regulatory network.

 For non-descendant targets, the residual distribution under intervention $a$ is the same as under control, creating a natural exchangeability structure.
-Exploiting this structure via selective conformal inference can provide tighter, more informative prediction intervals for the effects of unseen interventions---enabling better prioritization in experimental design and more confident in silico differential expression calls.
+Exploiting this structure via selective conformal inference can provide tighter, more informative prediction intervals for the effects of unseen interventions{,} enabling better prioritization in experimental design and more confident in silico differential expression calls.

 The challenge is that the descendant structure is rarely known.
-Full causal graph learning in high dimensions is notoriously difficult and computationally expensive \citep{peters2017elements,hauser2012interventional}, and the resulting errors propagate to the selective calibration procedure in ways that are poorly understood.
-We (i) quantify the statistical cost of imperfect causal knowledge for conformal inference, and (ii) develop algorithms that learn only the partial causal structure needed for valid selective calibration.
+Full causal graph learning in high dimensions is notoriously difficult and computationally expensive \citep{peters2017elements,hauser2012interventional}, and the resulting errors propagate to the selective calibration procedure in ways that are poorly understood. {We quantify the statistical cost of imperfect causal knowledge for conformal inference and develop algorithms that learn only the partial causal structure needed to choose calibration interventions.}

-\paragraph{Contributions.} Our contributions are: \begin{enumerate}[leftmargin=*,itemsep=3pt] \item \textbf{$\delta$-robust selective conformal coverage (Theorem~\ref{thm:delta}).} We prove a finite-sample coverage lower bound for selective conformal prediction when the calibration set is contaminated by a fraction $\delta$ of misclassified interventions.
-The bound $\Pp(Y_i^{(a^\star)}\in C)\ge 1-\alpha - g(\delta,n)$ is explicit, distribution-free over the contaminating scores, and recovers exact $1-\alpha$ coverage when $\delta=0$.
-This result quantifies the coverage cost of misclassifying calibration strata.
+\textbf{Contributions.} {Our contributions are:} \begin{enumerate}[leftmargin=*,itemsep=3pt] \item {\textbf{Coverage under imperfect stratum selection.} We prove a finite-sample coverage bound for selective conformal prediction when some selected calibration interventions come from the wrong causal stratum, and we give a conservative level correction when the amount of such error can be bounded.}